Miley Cyrus Rocks Black Bondage Top & Angel Wings, Sends Instagram Into A Spiral

 Of course, Miley’s fans flocked to the comment section to share their love for the video and all three of the women who are in it.

-“This is iconic,” one excited follower revealed.
+“This is iconic,” one excited follower wrote.

 “We are ready,” another announced.

-“Can’t wait,” One Instagram user stated.
+“Can’t wait,” one Instagram user stated.

-“I can’t breathe,” another one commented.
+“I can’t breathe,” another follower commented.

 “OMG,” another fan simply stated.